 What is an industrial design?

-An industrial design is a right that protects the aesthetic characteristics (shapes, lines, colors, etc.) of products that are:
+An industrial design is a right that protects the aesthetic characteristics (shapes, lines, colors, etc.) of products which are:

-New, i.e., that have not been previously disclosed and that have
+New, i.e., that have not been previously disclosed;

-Individual character, i.e., that produces a different overall impression from other existing products.
+Individual character, i.e., that produce a different overall impression from other existing products.

 These criteria – and their interpretation – differ from country to country.

-As such, industrial designs differ from patents or utility models, which protect the technical characteristics of a product.
+Therefore, industrial designs differ from patents and utility models, which protect the technical characteristics of a product.
 An industrial design focuses on the appearance of a product, independently of its technical aspects.

 So, what are the differences between industrial designs and copyrights?

-Copyright protects artistic, literary, or scientific works from their creation, such as novels, photos, paintings, drawings, etc.
+Copyright protects the creation of artistic, literary, or scientific works, such as novels, photos, paintings, drawings, etc.

-If you have created a new product with individual character, it is important that you protect it by registering it as an industrial design and obtain the exclusive rights to produce or sell it.
-You will also be able to take legal action against third parties that try to copy or counterfeit your product for commercial purposes.
+If you have created a new product with individual character, it is important to protect it by registering it as an industrial design and obtaining the exclusive rights to produce or sell it.
+You will also be able to take legal action against third parties who may try to copy or counterfeit your product for commercial purposes.

 It is also worth mentioning that the industrial design protection period can last as long as 25 years, depending on the country.
-As such, you are guaranteed the maximum degree of security in the exploitation of your product with innovative aesthetical characteristics.
+You are guaranteed the maximum degree of security in the exploitation of your product with innovative aesthetical characteristics.